Residual permutation test for regression coefficient testing: Introduction

 The rest of this paper is organized as follows.
-In Section~\ref{sec:literature}, we review existing results in high-dimensional coefficient testing, conditional independence testing and heavy-tailed data.
+In Section~\ref{sec:literature}, we review existing results in {\rev regression coefficient testing, permutation- and randomization-based tests} and heavy-tailed data.
 In Section~\ref{sec:size}, we provide more studies on the finite-sample properties of ANOVA test with non-Gaussian noises, and propose a new test that is easier to implement and more robust to non-Gaussianity.
 As ANOVA test has been heavily used in practical applications, we believe this is of independent interest.
-In Section~\ref{sec:null}, we present our method, and prove its finite population validity.
-In Sections~\ref{sec:alternative} and~\ref{sec:minimax}, we provide power analysis of RPT and study the minimax optimality of high-dimensional coefficient testing under some heavy-tailed assumptions.
+In Section~\ref{sec:null}, we present our method, and prove its finite-sample size validity.
+In Sections~\ref{sec:alternative} and~\ref{sec:minimax}, we provide power analysis of RPT and study {\rev its minimax rate optimality} under some heavy-tailed assumptions.
 Finally, in Section~\ref{sec:numerical} we provide numerical analysis.
-In Section~\ref{sec:discussion}, we finalize the manuscript with a discussion.
+In Section~\ref{sec:discussion}, we end the manuscript with a discussion.